fctucker/challenge/README.md

 The solution is hosted live on AWS [here](http://52.7.185.39/).

-n.b.
-This application was deveoped using Google Chrome.
+Please not that this application was developed using Google Chrome.
 For best performance, please use Google Chrome.

 # Build & Run